lklint/azure-serverless-workshop/Azure Storage/Creating a Logic App.md

 `{`

-​	`"blob": "/containername/<tweet user name>+<tweet original tweet id>.jpg",`
+​	`"blob": "/containername/<tweet user name>+<tweet tweet id>.jpg",`

-​	`"id": "<tweet original tweet id>",`
+​	`"id": "<tweet tweet id>",`

 ​	`"tweettime": ''<tweet created at>",`

-​	`"tweeturl": "<tweet OriginalTweet>"`
+​	`"tweeturl": "https://twitter.com/<tweet user name>/status/<tweet Tweet id>"`

 `}`

 Where the `<tweet>` fields are dynamic fields in your Logic app.

-## Issues
+## Challenges

-What are at least two things that could fail with this setup?
+There are at least two things that could fail with this setup.

-Language

-Naming of more than one media file.
+- *Llama* is Spanish for "flame", so tweets in Spanish might not talk about llamas.
+How do you fix this?

+- If there is more than one media file for the tweet, there will be an id clash causing the document insert to fail.
+How would you fix this?

-Collecting any kind of images.
-No filter.
+- We are collecting all and any kind of images.
+There is no filter.
+What could be a solution to this?

 ## Bonus Task

-VS Code integration
+Now that you have been through the whole thing in the Azure Portal, I should probably tell you that you can use Visual Studio code with Logic Apps too.

+In VS Code, install the extension *Azure Logic Apps (Consumption)*.
+If you haven't already, also install the *Azure Account* extension, so you can access your Azure account through VS Code.

+Open up your Logic App in VS Code and browse the JSON, which defines it.
+See if you can connect the code to the visual designer.